razetime/ngn-k-tutorial/pt1.md

 Where most languages have keywords, K has single characters.
 These characters are called primitives, and these primitives are the lifeblood of K. K has exactly 23 significant symbols that you can create programs with, called primitive verbs.
 Using these 23 primitive symbols and their many overloads, you can create any program you like.

 The easiest way to run ngn/k is to go to the online interpreter, available at https://ngn.bitbucket.io/k/.
-I recommend using the online interpreter until you get confortable with K. If you like running things locally, then feel free to build the interpreter from source: https://codeberg.org/ngn/k/
+I recommend using the online interpreter until you get comfortable with K. If you like running things locally, then feel free to build the interpreter from source: https://codeberg.org/ngn/k/

 Let's start with a Hello World:
 ```